Monitor Size Calculator

 Frequently Asked Questions

-How far should I sit from my monitor?
+- How far should my eyes be from the monitor?